 This plant is known for both its rich orange flowers and astringent properties (making it a potent skincare ingredient!).
 One good news for homesteaders in especially cold areas is that it requires cold winters to fully bloom.

 Witch hazels can adapt to any soil type but are at their best in moist soil.
 They don’t require a lot of watering once they mature and just require some amount of pruning to maintain their shape.

 Wheeler's Dwarf Japanese Mock Oranges can cover as much as 5 feet wide and reach up to 3 feet tall.
 They start blooming around summertime and reach full bloom during winter.

 Its short stature makes it ideal for planting under your windows.
 Water them once a week and make sure they get at least partial sunlight to help them thrive.

 The English Primrose comes in a variety of colors and thrives in cooler temperatures.
 They also don’t require a lot of sunlight and just a little water, which is just what you're looking for during cold winters.

 Don’t water them too much though, because you wouldn’t want them to rot.

 What are invasive species?
-These are plants that can cause damage to its environment when planted in an area they’re not native to.
+These are plants that can cause damage to their environment when planted in an area they're not native to.

 Like the Yew, this is another evergreen plant originating from Japan and China.
 These shrubs can thrive in a variety of soil types and survive even in partial shade.